 10. Solar panels and solar boiler.

 So, if you want to have a better label, you can improve one of the above characteristics.
 Don’t know where to begin?
-That is really normal, for a Dutch is it already difficult.
-You can contact me for a free introductory meeting, and we will make a plan.
+That is really normal, for a Dutch is it already tricky.
+You can contact me, and we will make a plan together.

 There are several subsidies for improving your house.
 You can check on: https://www.verbeterjehuis.nl/energiesubsidiewijzer/.